johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 4. Click on the [Access Data](https://waterdata.usgs.gov/nwis/inventory?agency_code=USGS&site_no=02087500) link.
 This brings up the interface for selecting which data you want to grab.

-   [img]

-5. Click on the [Current/Historical Observations](https://waterdata.usgs.gov/nwis/uv?site_no=02087500) link to access the form for selecting the current and historical stream flow data we want.
+5. On this page, from the dropdown menu near the top, select `Time-series: Daily Data` and hit `GO`.
+This will open the form for selecting the current and historical stream flow data we want.

 6. In this form:
    \- Check the box next to `00060 Discharge`;